Jaccouille/dow2-texture-painter/README.md

 Batch edit only works for diffuse texture ending with "_dif", such as {unit_name}_dif.dds, because it's the name format for Dawn of War 2 diffuse texture.

+## Dawn of War 1 Texture
+Dawn of War 1 uses a different format to store their tem textures, the 4 masks are stored in a RTX file, once you extract them with a third party tool, you can merge them into a single file using the batch tool editor.
+The converted texture can then be used to color Dawn of War 1 diffuse grayscale texture.

+This tool is experimental and only process files from a folder in a "batch" manner.

+Click `Tools` -> `Batch Edit Tools` -> `Process Batch Convert` to convert Dawn of War 1 tem textures to Dawn of War 2 tem format.

 ## Developing
 From the root directory: